Common Questions About Conception, Answered

-What are the chances of my getting pregnant if my partner and I do not have any fertility issues?
+What are the chances of getting pregnant if my partner and I do not have any fertility issues?

-The answer is yes you sure can Pre-ejaculate can include sperm and as stated earlier it takes only one resilient sperm to get you pregnant.
-The withdrawal method is probably the least effective of all forms of contraception and Planned Parenthood tells us that out of every 100 women who have a partner who uses withdrawal, that 27 of those women could become pregnant.
-In comparison only 2-8 of every 100 women who use some sort of birth control pill will become pregnant.
+The withdrawal (“pull-out”) method can be a risky, unreliable form of birth control; Planned Parenthood tells us that out of every 100 women who have a partner who uses withdrawal, that 22 of those women will become pregnant.
+In comparison, only 2-8 out of every 100 women who use some sort of birth control pill will become pregnant.

 Can semen travel through clothing?

-**Can I get my female partner pregnant if get ejaculate on my hand and then touch my partner’s genitals? **
+Can I get my female partner pregnant if I get ejaculate on my hand and then touch my partner’s genitals?

 This question and variations of it are common.
 Another common question people ask is whether dried sperm can come back to life when moistened.